 I found this in the August issue of Bon Appetit and although it took me three tries to get salsa the way I like it, that was the fun!
-Making salsa at home provides free range for individual creativity and preferences.
+Making roasted salsa at home provides free range for individual creativity and preferences.

 For the first batch, I followed the recipe to the letter.
 The result was very “soupy” and so hot I actually couldn’t eat it.